SEO With WordPress Pt. 1: Stock Features

 If you are a WordPress user, then your site will tend to have quicker loading times than competitors.
 For those websites and blogs that are content-heavy, WordPress code has been optimized to process and load content at rapid speeds.

-There are even plugin options like the WP Super Cache plugin that creates optimal speeds to your website.
+There are even plugin options like the WP Super Cache plugin that creates optimal speeds for your website.
 Keep in mind that the load time of your website will also depend on the template and design features you add to your site, but many WordPress themes and plugins are optimized with page speed in mind.

 Check out Google’s PageSpeed Insights to see how your website or blog fares in Google’s eyes.